+Work Physiology

-Work Physiology 3 credits Advanced study of the physiology of muscular exercise.
-Lecture and laboratory sessions will focus on the cardiovascular, respiratory, and neuromuscular systems.
+Advanced study of the physiology of muscular exercise.
+Lecture and laboratory sessions will focus on the cardiovascular, respiratory, and neuromuscular exercise.

 PED 623 Adult Fitness Programming 3 credits Principles and practices of adult fitness programming.

 Emphasis is upon fitness evaluation and exercise programming and modification.

-PED 624 Nutrition and Physical Activity 3 credits Exploration of the interrelationship between nutrition and physical activity, obesity, role of activity in weight loss.
+PED 624 Nutrition and Physical Activity 3 credits Exploration of the interrelationship between nutrition and physical activity, obesity, and the role of activity in weight loss.

-PED 625 Medical Aspects of Sport 3 credits A critical examination of the literature and research.
+PED 625 Medical Aspects of Sport A critical examination of the literature and research.

 Training, ergogenic aids, nutrition, injuries, and work in the heat are among the topics discussed.

-PED 626 Theories of Exercise Prescription

-Prerequisite: PED 461.
+PED 626 Theories of Exercise Prescription 3 credit Prerequisite: PED 461.

-An introduction and overview of therapeutic exercise, including basic principles of exercise prescription and evaluation.
+An introduction and overview of therapeutic exercise including basic principles of exercise prescription and evaluation.
 Emphasis is placed upon orthopedic rehabilitation and exercise prescription techniques.

-PED 628 Cardiac Rehabilitation 3 credits Prerequisites: PED 463 and 621.
+PED 628 Cardiac Rehabilitation

+Prerequisites: PED 463 and 621.

-Principles and processes of restoring and maintaining optimal well-being for the cardiac patient.
+Principles and processes of restoring and maintaining optimal well being for the cardiac patient.
 Program designs, medical surgical management, patient education, exercise prescription guidelines, testing methodology, pharmacology, and coronary risk factor reduction.

-PED 630 Psychology of Sport 3 credits Selected psychological factors that influence participation in sport and physical education; personality, dynamics, motivation, aggression, competition, with emphasis on research and theoretical implications.
+PED 630 Psychology of Sport

+Selected psychological factors that influence participation in sport and physical education; personality, dynamics, motivation, aggression, competition, with emphasis on research and theoretical implications.
-PED 632 Introduction to Sports Management

-Management 3 credits Application of management theory to athletics and sport organizations.
-Introduction to problems in sports management.
-General overview.
+PED 632 Introduction to Sports Management 3 credits A general overview of the application of management theory to athletics and sports organizations and an introduction to problems in sports management.